awortmann/awortmann.github.io/_pages/topics.md

 - [BPR+20] A. Butting, J. Pfeiffer, B. Rumpe, A. Wortmann: **A Compositional Framework for Systematic Modeling Language Reuse**.
 In: Proceedings of the 23rd ACM/IEEE International Conference on Model Driven Engineering Languages and Systems (MODELS'20), pp. 35-46, ACM, Oct.
 2020.
 - [Wor19] A. Wortmann: **Towards Component-Based Development of Textual Domain-Specific Languages.** In: L. Lavazza, H. Mannaert, K. Kavi, editors, International Conference on Software Engineering Advances (ICSEA 2019), Valencia, pp. 68-73, IARIA XPS Press, Nov.
 2019.

-The full list of publications is available from my [publications](../publications/) website.